Coralesoft/OPNsenseCloudflared/README.md

 # Cloudflared build and install for OPNsense & FreeBSD

- Script will:
+Script will:<br>
-    - Create the build environment
+- Create the build environment<br>
-    - Pull the latest cloudflared source from GitHub
+- Pull the latest cloudflared source from GitHub<br>
-    - Build the cloudflared binary
+- Build the cloudflared binary<br>
-    - Install cloudflared binary for use
+- Install the cloudflared binary for use<br>
-    - Remove the build and source environments
+- Remove the build and source environments<br>